Web-Feet/coasterframework/README.md

 The steps are are as follows:

 1. Add "web-feet/coasterframework": "5.2.*" to the composer.json file and run composer update
 2. Go to the root directory of your project.
-3. Add the folders /coaster and /uploads to your public folder.
-4. Run the script <code>php vendor/web-feet/coasterframework/updateAssets</code>
+3. Run the script <code>php vendor/web-feet/coasterframework/updateAssets</code>
-5. Add the service provider CoasterCms\CmsServiceProvider::class to your config/app.php file.
+4. Add the service provider CoasterCms\CmsServiceProvider::class to your config/app.php file.
+5. Go to a web browser and follow the install script that should have appeared
+6. Upload or create a theme